A.B.L.E. offers a range of programming for young adults ages 14-22 with Down syndrome and other developmental differences.

 Our signature program is our teen performance ensemble Through the course of a 12-week semester, each actor will discover and hone his/her own personal performance skills, while developing the social skills necessary to contribute constructively to a group.
 Actors participate side by side with a staff of teaching artists and volunteer facilitators who share their own professional performing experience to create a final production staged in a professional theatre.
 Past performances have ranged from completely original work devised by the ensemble, to classical Shakespeare, to a Gilbert & Sullivan Operetta.
 Performances showcase each actor’s strengths through scenes, monologues, songs and dances, giving everyone a chance to be in the spotlight!

 We offer two semesters a year one in February-May and another September-December.
-ABLE currently hosts two ensembles, one meeting on Monday nights and the other on Friday evenings for weekly 1.5 hour rehearsals
+ABLE currently hosts two ensembles, one meeting on Monday nights and the other on Friday evenings for weekly 1.5 hour rehearsals.
+Teen ensembles are currently waitlist only.

 Through the course of a 2-week summer session, a crew of professional filmmakers and teaching artists will immerse an ensemble of actors in the filmmaking world while collaborating on an original screenplay written with each actor's strengths and personalities in mind.
 The session starts with a condensed 3-day pre-production process, where actors learn about costume sketches, storyboarding, marks and other film lingo, and perform a staged reading of the script for their families and sponsors.
 Filming takes place at various locations around the city and in studios with sets and green screens.
 Upon completion, the finished film will premiere at a local movie theatre giving the cast and crew a chance to see their work on the big screen.